 My parents gave us this book on CD for Christmas.
 I hadn’t really planned on listening to it, at least not right away, but when I found myself with nothing else to listen to on my drive home from school, I popped it in and was instantly hooked.

-This was a book I couldn’t stop talking about, telling Bart every last detail about it, and sending my mom emails telling her about the cool things I’d learned from it.
+Outliers the Story of Success is one I couldn’t stop talking about, telling Bart every last detail about it, and sending my mom emails telling her about the cool things I’d learned from it.
 I even had an extremely vivid dream where I saw a friend from high school and spent twenty minutes going over the first chapter in great detail (accurately, I might add).
-So, yes, it would be safe to say I loved this book.
+So, yes, it would be safe to say I loved Outliers.

 The basic premise of the book is that people who do remarkable things do so because of unusual circumstances and opportunities that are not available to everyone else.
 For instance, the first chapter is about how the majority of professional hockey players in Canada are born in the first three months of the year.
 The cutoff is January 1st, so you have boys eligible for the same teams that have an age span of twelve months.
 At the age of 9 or 10 (which is when boys are chosen for traveling teams), a difference of 12 months can be huge.
 You’re most likely going to be bigger and more coordinated.
 Not because you are a hockey prodigy, but just because, if you were born in January, you have almost a full year on the kids born in November and December and they just aren’t as physically mature as you are.

 So you’re picked to be on the traveling team.
 You play 70 games in a season instead of 20.
 Your coach is better, as are your teammates.
 You practice more hours in the day.
 Is it any surprise, then, that you end up a better hockey player than the kid who didn’t get picked for that team?

 Outliers the Story of Success is full of these kinds of things and I found them all fascinating.